RetroPie/RetroPie-Docs/docs/MSX.md

 ***
 ![msx2](https://cloud.githubusercontent.com/assets/10035308/12213189/80192ed2-b631-11e5-86b3-58d17dcc2432.png)
 ***
-_The MSX was a personal computer released by Microsoft in 1983._
+_The MSX was a 8bit personal computer standard developed by ASCII in 1983.
+Microsoft provided the basic interpreter and later MSX-DOS.
+Various electronics vendors made systems such as Panasonic, Philips, Sony, Toshiba, Yamaha and many others.
+The MSX was followed by the MSX2 and later the MSX2+ and TurboR.
+The MSX had it's greatest success in Japan.
+Outside of Japan the system was also sold in Europe, South America and the middle East.
+But only in the Netherlands, Spain and Brazil did it manage to get a sizable market share.
+After the MSX2 manufacturers abandoned the markets outside Japan._

 ***